tzewo27/Java_LabExercise_Tizita/JavaChatApp/README.md

 ## 1. Introduction

-This report presents the design and implementation of a **Multi-User Chat Application** built using a client-server architecture.
-The application allows multiple users to connect simultaneously, exchange messages in real time, and have all conversations **persisted in a server-side database** so that chat history is never lost between sessions.
+This report presents the design and implementation of a **Multi-User Chat Application** written in **Java**.
+The application uses a client-server architecture where multiple clients can connect to a single server, exchange text messages in real time, and **transfer files** to each other.
+All chat messages are stored in a **server-side database** so the conversation history is never lost.

-Modern communication platforms — such as WhatsApp, Slack, and Discord — are built on the same core principles explored in this project: reliable message delivery, concurrent user handling, and durable storage.
-This project serves as a practical demonstration of those fundamental concepts.

 ---

 ## 2. Project Objectives

-The primary goals of this project were:

-- Build a **server** capable of handling multiple simultaneous client connections.
+- Build a **Java server** that handles multiple connected clients at the same time.
-- Enable **real-time messaging** between connected users.
+- Allow clients to **send and receive text messages** in real time.
-- Store all chat messages in a **database on the server side** for persistence.
+- Store all messages in a **database on the server**.
-- Allow clients to **retrieve chat history** upon connecting.
+- Support **file transfer** between connected clients.
-- Ensure the system is **stable and scalable** under concurrent load.
+- Keep the design clean and straightforward.

 ---

-## 3. System Architecture
+## 3. System Overview

-The application follows a classic **Client-Server Architecture** with three main layers:

 ```
-┌─────────────┐        ┌──────────────────────┐        ┌─────────────┐
+┌──────────┐          ┌─────────────────────┐          ┌──────────────┐
-│  Client 1   │◄──────►│                      │        │             │
+│ Client 1 │◄────────►│                     │          │              │
-├─────────────┤        │    SERVER (Node.js    │◄──────►│  DATABASE   │
+├──────────┤  Socket  │   Java Server        │◄────────►│   Database   │
-│  Client 2   │◄──────►│    / Python / Java)   │        │  (SQLite /  │
+│ Client 2 │◄────────►│   (Multi-threaded)  │          │  (SQLite)    │
-├─────────────┤        │                      │        │  PostgreSQL) │
+├──────────┤          │                     │          │              │
-│  Client N   │◄──────►│  Multi-threaded /    │        │             │
+│ Client N │◄────────►│                     │          └──────────────┘
-└─────────────┘        │  Async Handler       │        └─────────────┘
-                       └──────────────────────┘
+└──────────┘          └─────────────────────┘
 ```

-- **Clients** connect to the server over a network socket (TCP or WebSocket).
+- Clients connect to the server using **Java Sockets**.
-- The **Server** accepts and manages all connections, routes messages, and communicates with the database.
-- The **Database** stores users, messages, and session data persistently.
+- The server runs a **separate thread** for each connected client.
+- All text messages are saved to a **SQLite database**.
+- Files are sent as **raw bytes** through the socket and saved on the receiving side.

 ---